akalenuk/wordsandbuttons/README.md

 # Words and Buttons Online
-This is the source code for [Words and Buttons Online](https://wordsandbuttons.online/) — a growing collection of&nbsp;interactive tutorials, guides, and quizzes about maths, algorithms, and programming.
+This is the source code for [Words and Buttons Online](https://wordsandbuttons.online/) — a collection of&nbsp;interactive tutorials, guides, and quizzes about maths, algorithms, and programming.---

+All the code is licensed under [The Unlicense](http://unlicense.org/).

+---

 ## Tags